HasanMani1/LibraryManagmentSystem/README.md

 you can create as many users that you need for test purposes.
 And when you add and functionality that admin needs to see or manage basically everything add it to admin_dashboard.php with a single button so admin can also manage it.
 For example whoever will do the books part he also needs to add "Manage Book" button for admin dashboard.
 If you have any questions let me know.

-> ⚠️ NOTE:
-> If any teammate modifies the database (new table, column, or data structure),
-> they must export the updated `librarydb.sql` and push it to GitHub.
-And then;
+🧩 When you Pull the Latest Version from GitHub
+💡 You must re-import the database only if:
+The librarydb.sql file has changed (someone updated it, added new tables, edited columns, etc.).
+If you see a commit message like:
+Updated database structure,
+Modified user table,
+Added activity_log table,
+**Then they should:
 Go to phpMyAdmin
 Delete the existing librarydb
 Create a new one named librarydb again

-Import the latest librarydb.sql from the repo
+Import the latest librarydb.sql from the repo**